aabolade/CV/README.md

 - Tutored private lessons and classes in maths and science for students between ages 11 and 18.
 Students' needs covered 11plus entrance exams, GCSEs, International Baccalaauria and A Levels.
 - Used good preparation, organisation and time management to deliver  a successful tuition service

 ## Interests

 Amateur Boxing, Cycling, Salsa, drums, open mic, travelling

-Education

-- Organised english classes and workshops for Japanese students from ages 15 to 21years and acted as a mentor for orphaned students.
-- Compiled a list of scholarships available for students in Africa wishing to study in the UK.
-- Developed Japanese cultural understanding and successfully adapted to operate in the work environment.